 It’s easy to get these terms confused, as they are closely related.
 Artificial Intelligence (AI) is the broader concept of creating machines that can perform tasks that typically require human intelligence, such as problem-solving, decision-making, and understanding language.
 Machine Learning (ML) is a specific approach or a technique within AI that enables systems to learn from data.

 Think of AI as the entire field of making machines smart, and ML as one of the primary tools or methods used to achieve that intelligence.
 All machine learning is AI, but not all AI is machine learning.
 For instance, early AI systems might have used complex rule-based logic, which isn’t machine learning.
+Modern AI applications, however, overwhelmingly rely on ML techniques because of their adaptability and scalability with data.

 How Does Machine Learning Work?
 The Core Concepts